-What is Legal Aid?
+What is legal aid?

 Legal Aid Queensland in Maroochydore Sunshine Coast is an independent legal service provider of specialist family law advice and representation.
-On their website, their Purpose says ‘We give legal help to financially disadvantaged people about criminal, family and civil law matters.
+On their website, their purpose says, ‘We give legal help to financially disadvantaged people about criminal, family and civil law matters.
 We are committed to providing a quality service to all our customers, as outlined in our service charter.’

 Legal Aid Factsheets

 The Legal Aid Factsheets are a series of concise, easy-to-read fact sheets that provide information on topics such as legal aid eligibility, rights, and how to get help.
-The factsheets are designed to be read in 30 minutes or less.

 Below is a current version of the Legal Aid Queensland factsheet:

-7 Legal Aid Questions for Family Law
+6 Legal Aid Questions for Family Law

 1. Can I qualify for legal aid?

-• funding guidelines based on the priorities set by the QLD Government.
+- Funding guidelines based on the priorities set by the QLD Government;

-• and in most cases, a merits test.
+- In most cases, a merits test.

 3. How does the Means Test work?

-4. What are the 19 Commonwealth funding Guidelines for Family Law?
+4. What are the 19 Commonwealth funding Guidelines for family law?

-The Commonwealth funding Guidelines for Family cover 19 types of cases Legal Aid Queensland can fund, based on the priorities set by the State and Federal governments.
+The Commonwealth Funding Guidelines for Family cover 19 types of cases Legal Aid Queensland can fund based on the priorities set by the State and Federal governments.
 Some of the priorities are:

-- Civil law includes Child protection proceedings, Domestic and family violence matters, and Discrimination matters.
+- Civil law includes Child protection proceedings, Domestic and Family violence matters, and Discrimination matters;

-- Criminal law includes District and Supreme Court criminal proceedings, Indictable offences in the Children’s Court (these are serious offences), appeals to the Court of Appeal or High Court, Magistrates Court committal hearings where the maximum penalty is more than 14 years in jail and Bail applications.
+- Criminal law includes District and Supreme Court criminal proceedings, Indictable offences in the Children’s Court (these are serious offences), appeals to the Court of Appeal or High Court, Magistrates Court committal hearings where the maximum penalty is more than 14 years in jail and Bail applications;

 - Assisting with Parenting Orders.

-These are just a few of the 19 types of cases Legal Aid can fund.
-If in doubt call our office for more information.
+These are just a few of the 19 types of cases legal aid can fund.
+If in doubt, call our office for more information.

-5. What if I have special circumstances?
+5. What if I have exceptional circumstances?

 6. How does the Merits Test work?

-2. The Reasonable Prospects of Success test.
+- The Reasonable Prospects of Success test;

-3. The Prudent Self-Funding Litigant test.
+- The Prudent Self-Funding Litigant test; and

-4. The Appropriateness of Spending Limited Public Legal Grants of Legal Assistance Funds test.
+- The Appropriateness of Spending Limited Public Legal Grants of Legal Assistance Funds test.